davekinkead/thesis/confirmation.md

 	- Autonomy
 	- Conflicting relations between these concepts...The constraints of liberalism are explicit in their intention to limit popular sovereignty.

+_Democracy_ in modern parlance has become a vacuous term, a simple substitute for vague, positive feelings towards one form of government or another.
+It has become synonymous with notions of equality and popular sovereignty, justice and rule of law, voting and majoritarianism, liberalism and freedom; yet many of these values conflict and some necessarily so.
+But when a term means everything, it means nothing.

+Conceptions of democracy guide and constrain accounts of democratic legitimacy, and it is clear that contemporary views of it vary widely.
+The recent debate on compulsory voting in Australia is illustrative.
+Liberal Senator Nick Minchin has claimed that "compulsory voting is an infringement of the democratic rights of Australians" [^2] while Victorian Liberal MP Josh Frydenberg praises it as "a pillar of democracy"[^3].
+When the one proposal can be simultaneously labelled both democratic and undemocratic, by members of the same party even, then it is obvious the term is too vague to be a useful tool of analysis.
+Some clarification is in order and I will attempt to make explicit exactly what notion of democracy I will be invoking.

-Etymology of the term _democracy_ suggests we start at Athens.
-Herodotus seems to have been the first to coin the term _demokratia_ (δημοκρατία) to denote popular sovereignty or rule by the people [^isakan2011:22].
-Popular sovereignty is typically thought to mean rule _of_ the people, _for_ the people, and _by_ the people.
-But rule _of_ the people implies the demos as the source of sovereignty, rule _by_ the people implies a active role for the citizen in the decision making process, a form of direct and participatory democracy, while rule _for_ the people suggests that their will and interest is to a large degree realised into law.
+Etymology suggests we start in Athens.
+Herodotus was supposedly the first to coin the term _demokratia_ (δημοκρατία) to denote rule of the people or more precisely, popular sovereignty [^isakan2011:22].
+Popular sovereignty though, can be variously thought to mean rule _of_ the people, _for_ the people, and _by_ the people.
+Rule _of_ the people implies the demos as the source of sovereignty, rule _by_ the people implies a active role for the citizen in the decision making process, a form of direct and participatory democracy, while rule _for_ the people suggests that their will and interest is to a large degree realised into law.

-Yet these characteristics seem largely absent from contemporary democratic states.
-Democracy has become synonymous with representational democracy and few states integrate significant levels of referenda and plebiscite into the political process.
-There is little active role for the citizen outside of elections while popular participatory mechanisms such as forums rarely if ever wield formal power.
-Finally, special interest groups and lobbyists exercise overwhelming influence on the political agenda through what Lawrence Lessig calls dependence corruption [^lessig2011], whereby public debate is restricted to only those issues successfully contested amongst large doners.
+Yet these characteristics seem largely absent from contemporary democratic states, and even to Athens itself.
+Democracy today has become synonymous with representational democracy and few states integrate significant levels of referenda and plebiscite into the political process [^landsgemeinde].
+There is little active role for the citizen outside of elections and popular participatory mechanisms such as forums rarely if ever wield formal power.
+Special interest groups and lobbyists exercise overwhelming influence on the political agenda through what Lawrence Lessig calls dependence corruption [^lessig2011], a process whereby public debate is restricted to only those issues successfully contested amongst large donors.

+Yet even in Athens, rule was only ever _of_, _for_ and _by_ a minority of the people.
+Citizenship extended to less than a quarter of inhabitants whilst suffrage was restricted to adult male citizens who represented only a tenth of the total population including metics and slaves [^hansen1991athenian].
+For the vast majority of people in Athens, the coercive force of the state was something they had no influence over and which had little regard for their wellbeing.
+If popular sovereignty is a constituent factor of democracy, then it has only ever been realised as an ideal, and a largely distant one at that.

+How the people rule seems just as much an issue of democracy as who rules.
 Voting is often thought to be the most democratic method of making collective decisions but it is neither a necessary, nor sufficient element of democracy.
-Voting was only a minor one minor mechanism of early democracies with elections in Athens were overwhelmingly made sortition or lot, with voting limited to .........
-Sortition is compatible with political equality
+In stark contrast with modern states, voting played a much smaller role in ancient democracies.
+In Athens for example, most public appointments such as magistrates, jurors and archons were based sortition or lot, with voting limited to the Assembly and the appointment of generals [^hansen1991athenian].

+Conversely, many non-democratic states employ voting in the political process, sometimes on a large scale.
+In the former Soviet Union, elections were frequent, held every two years, the franchise was universal to all adult residents, election was by simple majority, and voting was conductive in private booths to ensure secrecy of the ballot [^jacobs1970soviet].
+Of course, in the post Stalin years, candidates were limited to members of the Communist party and pre-approved by higher Soviets, rending elections to simple yes/no ratifications by ticking the box or crossing out the name of the sole candidate on the ballot paper.

+Modern democratic states by contrast, are characterised by free and procedurally fair competitive elections with universal active franchise.
+Yet active franchise, the right to run for office, is often a right in name only.
+In states whose electoral system is primarily based on plurality voting, the ability to run for office is severely constrained by economic means, leading to extensive dependency on party or donor support.
+In Australia, only five of the 226 federal politicians are independents, and of whom were previous party members [^aph] while in the US, George Washington remains the only independent President ever elected [^whitehouse] and the average wealth of a US Senator is estimated to be $14 million (median $2.5 million) [^USwealth].
+This dependency on wealth or access severely limits the typical citizen's capacity to run for office and makes it far more comparable in actual, rather than prescribed terms, to elections in the Soviet Union.
+As such, the constitutive role of voting in democracy becomes limited to purely a purely instrumental one.

+The contemporary conflation of voting and democracy becomes understandable once we consider access to power and political equality......Sortition is compatible with political equality....demarchy example

 Many non-democratic systems also widely employ voting......

+Equality - isonomia 'equal political rights'.....equality under law

+Potential vs actual

+liberalism....private freedoms.....public freedoms...

+Do I take liberalism to be a constitutive element of democracy?....
+The contemporary notion does....
+But are rights/issues the only dimension of liberalism....what about liberalism via jurisdiction.

+Autonomy?

+How do these things conflict?

 ### Systems

 	- show democracy can also mean a system
-	- aggregating preferences - social choice
+	- aggregating preferences - social choice theory
 	- knowledge creation
 	-